ECUST-MMAI/812-research-group/content/authors/李欣瑶/_index.md

 ---
 # Display name
-title: Huifang Wang 王汇芳
+title: Xinyao Li 李欣瑶

 # Full name (for SEO)
-first_name: Huifang
+first_name: Xinyao
-last_name: Wang
+last_name: Li

 # Username (this should match the folder name)
 authors:
-  - 王汇芳
+  - 李欣瑶

 # Is this the primary user of the site?
 superuser: false